IcYy17/Solyn-Website2/README.md

-# Solyn - Find Your Daily Clarity
+# Sevii - Find Your Daily Clarity

 > **Feed Your Mind-Not the Algorithm**

-A beautiful, minimalist landing page for Solyn, the motivational quotes app that helps users find clarity and motivation through daily inspiration and AI-powered guidance.
+A beautiful, minimalist landing page for Sevii, the motivational quotes app that helps users find clarity and motivation through daily inspiration and AI-powered guidance.

 ## ✨ Features